Next wave of U.S. states prepare to reopen as coronavirus could push jobless rate to 16%

 “I think the next couple of months are going to look terrible,” Hassett said on Sunday.
 “You’re going to see numbers as bad as anything we’ve ever seen before.”

+New York and other states have extended restrictions to mid-May.
+New York reported 367 new deaths on Sunday, its lowest increase since March 30.
+Democratic Governor Andrew Cuomo said construction and manufacturing would be the first businesses to reopen and could restart after May 15 in the upstate region with certain precautions and if cases continue to decline.

+Other states, mainly those with Republican governors, have taken a more aggressive approach.

-Against a backdrop of scattered protests across the country calling for stay-at-home orders to be lifted, Tennessee said it will allow restaurants to reopen on Monday.
+Tennessee said it will allow restaurants to reopen on Monday.
 Mississippi’s stay-at-home order expires the same day.

-Montana is allowing businesses to reopen Monday if they limit capacity and practice social distancing, while Minnesota will let some businesses restart on Monday, allowing 80,000 to 100,000 people in the industrial, manufacturing and office jobs to go back to work.
+Montana, which reported three new cases on Sunday, is allowing businesses to reopen Monday if they limit capacity and practice social distancing, while Minnesota will let some businesses restart on Monday, allowing 80,000 to 100,000 people in the industrial, manufacturing and office jobs to go back to work.

 In Colorado, Democratic Governor Jared Polis has given the green light for retail curbside pickup to begin on Monday.
 Hair salons, barbershop and tattoo parlors can open on Friday, with retail stores, restaurants and movie theaters to follow.